Wealth Management is in a Quandary

 2. Retirement Plans and Pension Funds

-Japan, China, Singapore, Hong Kong, and Thailand are amongst the economies with the fastest growing aging population.
-However, according to OECD, only 26% of Asia’s working population and 35% of the labor force are enrolled in pension funds (refer to Figure 2).
-Now if we compare it to the 34 OECD countries, the averages are 65% and 86% respectively.
-Asia’s coverage is drastically low and that is mainly due to the large rural populations who do not have access to such services.
+Japan, China, Singapore, Hong Kong, and Thailand have the fastest growing ageing population.
+However, according to OECD, only 26% of Asia’s working people and 35% of the labor force are enrolled in pension funds (refer to Figure 2).
+Now, if we compare it to the 34 OECD countries, the averages are 65% and 86%, respectively.
+Asia’s coverage is drastically low, mainly due to the large rural populations who do not have access to such services.

-Figure 2: % of working population and labour force enrolled in pension funds
+Figure 2: % of the working population and labour force enrolled in pension funds.

 (Source: Eastspring investments, 2019)

-For major economies such as China and India, a slight shift in their growth will produce huge revenue for wealth managers.
+For major economies such as China and India, a slight growth will produce huge revenue for wealth managers.
 And that shift has already begun.
-In 2018, China launched the Third Pillar Pension Tax Initiative which encourages clients to invest in pension insurance products.
+In 2018, China launched the Third Pillar Pension Tax Initiative, encouraging clients to invest in pension insurance products.

 But then you may ask, what about those who do not have the assets to invest?
 Well, individuals will receive a deduction on their income tax so that they can invest in fixed-return, guaranteed-return, and floating-return products.
-And even better, at the maturity date, 25% of the benefit is tax-free and the other 75% is taxed at a very low rate.
+And even better, at the maturity date, 25% of the benefit is tax-free, and the other 75% is taxed at a meager rate.

 As other countries start launching similar initiatives, the future of APAC’s pension fund growth is on a positive trajectory.
-By 2025, the total APAC pension fund AUM is estimated to reach USD 6.8 trillion, with a 3.5% compound annual growth rate (CAGR).
+By 2025, the total APAC pension fund AUM will reach USD 6.8 trillion, with a 3.5% compound annual growth rate (CAGR).